muzeke/ModernWebTech/README.md

-# Introduction to Modern Web Technologies
+# Introduction to Modern Web Technologies Tool Chains..

-### Topics
-- Markdown
-- Node.JS
-- NPM
-- webpack
-- babel
-- es6

 #### Recommended TODOs / Command Helpers for the Session / tweaks for pc